ropensci/smapr/cran-comments.md

 * Ubuntu Linux 16.04 LTS, R-release, GCC (on r-hub)

 ## R CMD check results
-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs or WARNINGs.

+Possibly mis-spelled words in DESCRIPTION:
+  SMAP

+SMAP is not a misspelling, it's an acronym for Soil Moisture Active Passive.

 ## Downstream dependencies